Shuaibbinreza/backend_tehory/Internet/What is HTTP?.md

 ---

-Some other components of http
+# Some other components of HTTP
-Perfect!
-Let's go over each concept one by one with **scenario-based examples** to help you visualize how they work in the real world:

 ---